swt1024/ELGE/README.md

 **Note:**
 Users can run `./HinSAGE/tune.py` to generate node embeddings for tuning model parameters.
 They can then use the first two code cells in `classifier/SVM/svm.ipynb` to evaluate the model's performance under different parameter settings.

 ### 5. Construct benchmark dataset
-#### Step1: Construct essential lncRNA gene dataset
-Run`./process/benchamrk_human/get_ess.py` and `./process/benchamrk_mouse/get_ess.py`to construct essential lncRNA gene dataset for human and mouse.

-#### Step2: Construct non-essential lncRNA gene dataset
-**human**
-1. Run the `./process/benchmark_human/get_trans.py` script to use the previously generated gene–transcript mappings and extract the transcript information for each lncRNA gene, output `lnc_trans.txt`.
-2. Run the `./process/benchmark_human/get_seq.py` script to create a FASTA file containing the transcript sequences: `transcript_sequences.fasta`.
-Additionally, it filters out transcripts longer than 20,000 nucleotides and updates the gene–transcript mapping, output `filtered_lnc_trans.txt`.
+1. Run `process/benchmark/get_trans.ipynb` to obtain transcript information for each lncRNA gene and filter out transcripts longer than 20,000 nt.
-3. Run the `./process/benchmark_human/cal_MFE.sh` script, using `transcript_sequences.fasta` as input, to compute the minimum free energy (MFE) of each transcript, output `./process/benchmark_human/trans_MFE.csv`.
+2. In the `process/benchmark` folder, run `./cal_MFE.sh ./human/transcript_sequences.fasta ./human/trans_MFE.csv` and `./cal_MFE.sh ./mouse/transcript_sequences.fasta ./mouse/trans_MFE.csv` to compute the MFE for each transcript.
-4. Run the `./process/benchmark_human/cal_GIC.py` script to calculate GIC scores based on `transcript_sequences.fasta` and `trans_MFE.csv`, then sort the results in ascending order, output `./process/benchmark_human/sorted_GIC.csv`.
+3. Run construct_benchmark.ipynb to calculate the GIC score and obtain the positive and negative samples.
-5. Run the `./process/benchmark_human/get_noness.py` script to select negative samples from the top of the sorted GIC score list, output `data/benchmark/human/noness_lpi.csv`.

-**mouse**
-To generate the negative sample set for mouse, run the scripts in the `process/benchmark_mouse` directory in the same order.
 ### 6. Supervised machine learning

 #### SVM model